unkn0w7n/EchoirX/README.md

        - No quality loss or modification
   - The code is open-source and can be audited to verify this simple operation

-Note: For Lossless CD Quality and Dolby Atmos formats, direct downloads are used without any FFmpeg processing.
+Note: For other formats like Lossless CD Quality, Dolby Atmos, and AAC, direct downloads are used without any FFmpeg processing.
 </details>

 ## Related Projects & Recommendations